joelmpiper/ga_hw/README.md

-# ga_hw
-General Assembly Homework
+## General Assembly Homework

-Here is another line to test the push to remote
+A selection of homework assignments submitted for the General Assembly Data Science Course